nanograv/PINT/CONTRIBUTING.rst

 * Your operating system name and version.
 * The output of ``pint.__version__`` and ``pint.__file__``
-* Any details about your local setup that might be helpful in troubleshooting, such as the command used to install PINT and whether you are using a virtualenv.
+* Any details about your local setup that might be helpful in troubleshooting, such as the command used to install PINT and whether you are using a virtualenv, conda environment, etc.
 * Detailed steps to reproduce the bug, as simply as possible.
+A self-contained code snippet that triggers the issue will be most helpful.

 Submit Feedback
 ~~~~~~~~~~~~~~~